LeweyM/LeweyM.github.io/personal-site/content/posts/2-Getting-into-some-code.md

 })
 ```

-Same goes for the remaining states.
+The same goes for the remaining states.

 ```go
 	stateA.transitions = append(stateA.transitions, Transition{